SoftUni-Internal/interactive-content/EN/06-JQPL-And-Auto-Mapping-Objects/06-Lab.md

 # Problem with Solution: Select Shampoos by Size

-Create a method that selects all shampoos with a **given size, ordered by the shampoo id**.
+Write a method that selects all shampoos with a **given size, ordered by the shampoo id**.

 ## Example